RuudHermans/streamlit-app-snowflake-deployment/README.md

 ### **Step 1: Snowflake Setup**
 1. **Run the Snowflake Permission Script:**
-   Execute `snowflake_permission_setup.sql` in your Snowflake account:
+   Execute `snowflake/setup.sql` in your Snowflake account:
    ```sql
    -- Connect as SECURITYADMIN
    USE ROLE SECURITYADMIN;